Ortwin Hess: Early life

-Hess is a graduate of the University of Erlangen and Technical University of Berlin.
+Hess is a graduate of the University of Erlangen and Technische Universität Berlin.
 From 1995 to 2003 he was post-doc at both Edinburgh and Marburg Universities following by becoming faculty staff at the Institute of Technical Physics in Stuttgart, Germany in 1997.
-In 1998 he became adjunct professor at the Department of Physics of the University of Stuttgart and subsequently also became Docent of Photonics at the Finnish Tampere University of Technology.
+In 1998 he became adjunct professor at the Department of Physics of the University of Stuttgart and then also became Docent of Photonics at the Finnish Tampere University of Technology.
 From 1997 to 1998 he was visiting professor at Stanford University and in 1999/2000 visiting professor at the University of Munich.
 In July 2012 he was a visiting professor from Abbe School of Photonics.
-Hess currently holds the Leverhulme Chair in Metamaterials at London's Imperial College and is co-director of the Centre for Plasmonics and Metamaterials.
+He was the Leverhulme Chair in Metamaterials at London's Imperial College and co-director of the Centre for Plasmonics and Metamaterials.
+He is currently the Professor of Quantum Nanophotonics and an SFI Research Professor in the School of Physics at Trinity College Dublin.
+He also hold the position of Editor-in-Chief of the open-access journal APL Quantum.